Muktyaramad/virtual-assistant-for-visually-impaired/README.md

 More specifically, the system is a chat bot having features solely dedicated towards development of the visually impaired.

-## Fetaures which make "Jyoti" unique:
+## Fetaures which make "muktyar" unique:

 The system consist of wearable headphones interfaced to Logitech webcam connected to Raspberry PI.